Ferdylin/Group21_Life-Simulator/README.md

 ### Assumptions with inputs:
 1. All the inputs should be valid.

-2. The role name must be numbers or letters.
+2. The role name must be of numbers or letters.

 3. The .txt file should exist and be valid.

 ### Other things to watch out for:
-1. The provided sample test is just a play case, you may get different results even if the input is the same due to the random events.
+1. The provided sample test is just a play case, you may get different results based on different random events generated.

 2. There will be a file called tempfile.txt created during compilation and execution.
-Please ignore the file and don’t add anythings to this file.
+Please ignore the file and add any changes to it.

 3. Some events will repeat if you save the game during the major years due to the random selection.